imjp94/gd-YAFSM/README.md

 # gd-YAFSM (**g**o**d**ot-**Y**et **A**nother **F**inite **S**tate **M**achine)

-Simple Finite State Machine implemented in "Godotic" way
+Designer-friendly Finite State Machine implemented in "Godotic" way

 ⚠️ **Warning**
-> This project is still in early development and breaking changes are expected, thus, it is not recommended to be used in production.
+> It is not recommended to be used in production yet, as api might be changed before v1.0.
 > Testing & reporting bugs are greatly appreciated.

 ## Feature

+- Designer-friendly
+  > Design `StateMachine` in a flowchart-like editor
+- Self-explanatory
+  > Understand what the `StateMachine` trying to achieve from flowchart
 - Zero learning curve
   > Similar workflow as using `AnimationTree`, and not required to inherit any custom class, just plug and play
-- Lightweight
-  > Compact data structure
-- Reusable
+- Reusability
-  > Same `StateMachine` reference can be used repeatedly in different `StateMachinePlayer`
+  > As a `Resource`, `StateMachine` can be used repeatedly in different scenarios(`StateMachinePlayer`) and provide different outcome based on the input.
+- Minimal
+  > Compact data structure for `StateMachine` resource file

 For more detail, see [CHANGELOG.md](CHANGELOG.md)